tevslin/zoomready/README.md

 ## Disclaimers

 No claims of any sort are made for this software.
 It has been lightly tested on Windows 10.
 Use and/or redistribute solely at your own risk.
-No commitemnt is made to maintain this software.
+No commitment is made to maintain this software.
 As noted above, changes made by Cloudflare or ipdatabase.com might breeak the functionality.

 ##note: zoomready used to be zoombuddy but there is another app by that name.